franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Check why /chats/ endpoint is so slow sometimes.
+- Combine related request views so the server calls reduce and do two jobs in the same response.
+  - Implement unmute and mute contact statuses views in one view.
 - Reconsider the exceptions.py file. (check last Gemini chat and rework the Exceptions logic.)
 - Modify the messages HTML and style to display the 'read' icon and the hour from the date.
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition.
-  - When the message is updated or deleted, IT MUST reload the chat for both of the users (if they have displayed the chat obviously) (add 'edited' field in message model to do this )
+  - When the message is updated or deleted, IT MUST reload the chat for both of the users (if they have displayed the chat obviously) (add 'edited' field in message model to do this)
 - Test all statuses features.
 - Optimize filters.py code (ask an AI what's faster why and test it).
 - Test if edit/delete contact and delete chat works in any case (even right click).